 I attended El Paso Hebrew Day School and graduated from El Paso Country Day High School.
 Upon graduation, I left El Paso to attend Franklin and Marshall College in Pennsylvania where I earned a degree in English.
 I also earned a Master of Fine Arts degree in Photo and Video from the School of Visual Arts in New York City.
 After graduate school, I came back home with new ideas and ready to make a difference in my hometown.

 My first advocacy effort was the El Paso Historic Streetcar.
 While it began as an art project, I quickly realized its significance as a public works project.
 The success of our advocacy in helping secure state funding for a project so important to our community led to my candidacy for City Rep. District 1 in 2015.
 In July 2015, I was elected to represent District 1 with more than 55% of the vote.
 It was a proud moment for my family and myself.
 I became committed to giving our district the vision it deserved.

-I have been an instructor at New Mexico State University and am currently a faculty member at the Texas Tech College of Architecture in downtown El Paso.
-I currently serve on the board of the Jewish Federation of Greater El Paso and the El Paso Artist Guild.
+Aside from holding elected office, I have been an instructor at New Mexico State University, as well as a faculty member at the Texas Tech College of Architecture.
+I also serve on the board of the Jewish Federation of Greater El Paso and the El Paso Artist Guild, the Metropolitan Planning Organization, the Rio Grande Council of Governments, and the national board of Sister Cities International.
 I am also the curator and co-creator of the Purple Pop-Up Gallery, a rotating showcase of some of the best and most unique art and artists from the El Paso/Juarez border region.